First constraints on point-like astrophysical sources using Baikal-GVD muon neutrino events: Discussion

 The upper limits presented in this work do not include corrections for systematic uncertainties.
 Uncertainties may come from imperfect knowledge of the detector efficiency and angular resolution.
 A recent analysis of the atmospheric neutrino spectrum using Baikal-GVD track data \cite{Safronov_et_al_ICRC_2025} suggests that the detector efficiency in Baikal-GVD track-like event simulations is under control within $\pm$35\%, with underprediction appearing more likely than overprediction.
 The upper limits reported here do not include any correction for the detector efficiency uncertainty.
 Systematic uncertainties in the knowledge of the angular resolution are not expected to have a significant impact on the present analysis because of the relatively large size of the search cone ($2^\circ$) compared to the typical angular resolution ($<1.0^\circ$ at 68\% containment).

 The results presented in this work make use of a limited Baikal-GVD dataset and simplistic event reconstruction and analysis techniques.
 The exposure used corresponds to 30 cluster-years, or 1.5 yr of the full-detector (1 km$^3$) operation.
-As one can see, the attained sensitivity is similar to that reported for the ANTARES 15-yr dataset \cite{ANTARES_15yr_point_sources}.
-One should note that the ANTARES analysis uses a fully-fledged likelihood-based analysis technique, taking into account the reconstructed event energy and angular distance to the source, while the Baikal-GVD analysis presented in this paper currently lacks these analysis features, relying on a simple cut-and-count approach.
-It also needs to be noted that the present Baikal-GVD analysis does not include multi-cluster events.
+As one can see, the attained sensitivity is already similar to that reported for the ANTARES 15-yr dataset \cite{ANTARES_15yr_point_sources}.
+The analysis sensitivity will further improve as more data are accumulated and the analysis techniques are refined.
+A re-analysis of the same dataset using a likelihood-based method and incorporating multi-cluster events would already provide a sizable improvement in sensitivity.

-IceCube also possesses considerable sensitivity to Southern hemisphere sources, notably using high-energy cascade-like events \cite{IceCube_all_sky_point_sources_2025}.
-IceCube may in fact outperform ANTARES in term of sensitivity for Southern sky sources, depending on the spectral index and declination.
-Thus the flux limits reported in this work represent some of the best, but not necessarily the world-best limits on neutrino flux from the listed point-like sources (yet).
+IceCube also possesses sensitivity to Southern hemisphere sources, which is strongly competitive with ANTARES, notably using high-energy cascade-like events \cite{IceCube_all_sky_point_sources_2025}.
+Thus the flux limits reported in this work represent competitive limits on neutrino flux from the listed point-like sources, providing a sizable contribution to the total sensitivity of the worldwide neutrino telescope network.
 The sensitivity of Baikal-GVD analyses will improve as the detector grows and collects more data and as the analysis techniques improve.
 A likelihood-based point-source analysis of the Baikal-GVD data is currently in preparation.